techvaishnavi/VaishnaviM-MIT-SCRATCH-JUSPAY/README.md

 # VaishnaviM-MIT-SCRATCH-JUSPAY
-To get started:
+-To get started:
-Run npm i to install dependencies
+  -Run npm i to install dependencies
-Run npm start and open http://localhost:3000 to see the app
+  -Run npm start and open http://localhost:3000 to see the app